crjoseabraham/php-mvc/README.md

 # Pure PHP Ready to use MVC structure
-This is a personal project I made to teach myself how MVC works so I can use it for future projects
+This is a personal project I made to teach myself how MVC works so I can use it for future projects.
+Some of the topics I learnt by doing this:
+- MVC pattern and OOP
+- WTH is a Router and how does that work?
+- How to use regular expressions
+- Handling databases with PDO

 ## Installation
 1. Download as .zip or clone this repo using